smatiolids/astra-mcp-server/README.md

-# Astra MCP Server
+# Agentic Astra

 A Model Context Protocol (MCP) server for interacting with Astra DB (DataStax Astra).

 ![Astra MCP Server Overview](docs/astra-mcp-server-overview.png)

-The astra-mcp-server that provides tools to interact with Astra DB.
+The agentic-astra that provides tools to interact with Astra DB.
 It is built with FastMCP and Astrapy (then Astra DB or DataStax HCD can be used as database).

 The server will load the tool definitions from a collection in Astra DB or a file.
 The tool definitions are then transformed to a function definition that can be passed to an LLM, making it possible to use the tools provided by the MCP Server in an Agentic workflow.